tikanoja/tikanoja/README.md

 In any case, don't hesitate to [contact me](https://www.linkedin.com/in/tuukka-tikanoja/)! 🤝

-Thank you for stopping by, hope you enjoyed your stay!
+Thank you for stopping by, I hope you enjoyed your stay! 🤠